openbsd/src/gnu/llvm/llvm/docs/Phabricator.rst

 The tool to create and review patches in Phabricator is called *Differential*.

-Note that you can upload patches created through git.
+Note that you can upload patches created through git, but using `arc` on the command line (see previous section) is prefered: it adds more metadata to Phabricator which are useful for the pre-merge testing system and for propagating attribution on commits when someone else has to push it for you.

 To make reviews easier, please always include **as much context as possible** with your diff!
 Don't worry, Phabricator will automatically send a diff with a smaller context in the review